Davidson County is named for William Lee Davidson, who was a colonial soldier during the American Revolutionary War.

 Location: 408 2nd Avenue North / James Robertson Parkway

 Architect: Gresham Smith & Partners

 Contractor: Bell & Associates Construction Company

 Description: The building faces south and is a six story structure.
+The rectangular shaped building is located in the center of Nashville to the north of the courthouse.
 The main entrance is located on the south side where there is a projecting three story section.
 On the southwest corner is a concrete tower rising above the roof line.
 The windows are vertical.
 The roof line is flat.
+In the interior is a high two story atrium on the south side.
+The building houses the County Criminal Court and County General Sessions Court – Criminal and Traffic of the 20th Judicial District.
 The building is named as the Adolphus A Birch Justice Center.

 Style: Modern Greek Revival

 Description: The building faces south and is a two story red colored brick and concrete structure.
-The building is located in the center of the city on the south side of the County Justice Center.
+The building is located in the center of Nashville on the south side of the County Justice Center.
 The central entrance has a porch with six columns and recessed entrance.
 A horizontal white colored belt runs between the first and second stories.
 At the east and west ends are entrances with gabled roof above.
 At the center of the building is a large red colored brick dome with white colored roof.
 The roof is hipped.
 The doom rises above a large interior rotunda.
-The building is connected to the County Justice Center on the north side.
+The building is connected to the County Justice Center on the north side and houses Chancery Court, Circuit Court, and several Metro Government offices.
+In 1956 a large addition was constructed on the north side.
+The building was renovated in 1983.
+The architect was Sverdrup & Parcel and Associates, Inc. and the contractor was B B Anderson Construction Company.
+The building was renovated in 2006 to 2007 when the Justice Center was constructed on the north side.

 See: Located in the county is the Tennessee Supreme Court – Nashville.